testing-library/testing-library-docs/docs/dom-testing-library/api-helpers.md

 > adding `queries` to the options config object.
 See the render
 > [options](/docs/react-testing-library/api#render-options).

+## `buildQueries`

+The `buildQueries` helper allows you to easily create your custom query with all standard [variants](api-queries.md) of queries in testing-library.

+See the 'Customize queries globally with custom render' section  of the [custom render guide](/docs/react-testing-library/setup#custom-render) for example usage.

 ### Using other assertion libraries

 If you're not using jest, you may be able to find a similar set of custom